Lavenir7/img2chr/README.md

 ## Install

 ### download the script file
-- Clone this repositories to your local.
+- Clone this repository to your local.

 ```sh
 $ git clone https://github.com/Lavenir7/img2chr